wp-plugins/sz-google/readme.txt

 = GOOGLE FONTS =
 **<a href="http://goo.gl/6bzDMO"> </a>**

-In this module you can find many components that allow integration of your website with the Google Fonts and easily load your favorite fonts inside your head section.
+In this module you can find many components that allow integration of your website with the Google Fonts and easily load your favorite fonts inside your head section and association with the HTML tags.

 = GOOGLE GROUPS =
 **<a href="http://goo.gl/6bzDMO"> </a>**